 This is about setting aside a day each week, at the very least, to focus on God rather than on secular matters that so easily fill up one’s time.

 3. Elsewhere in the Bible we are told that God rested on the Seventh day, and so should we.
 Thus, this Commandment may have to do with the cycles of activity and rest, in which a day of rest on the seventh day is critical for completion, breaking patterns, and balancing out a person’s life.

 This Commandment is a reminder that the non-stop, rat race lifestyle is not ideal.
 The antidote is that once a week, stop your normal material life routine and dedicate the day to God or to the Creation.
 This Commandment compels us to slow down at least once a week.

 4. Religious people will say that the Sabbath Commandment is more than this.
 The Hebrew Bible specifies what must be done and what must be left undone on the Sabbath.

 However, this is a source of controversy.
 Some readers know that one reason Jesus was crucified was for healing people on the Sabbath, and doing other things on the Sabbath that were forbidden by the priests of the day.

 Jesus understood the Old Testament differently, and perhaps wanted to remind people that the Sabbath Commandment is more about common sense and love, and not about following mere rules and regulations, especially if people are harmed by such rules and regulations.

-I once worked for a wise man who operated a special summer camp for children.
-On the Sabbath, the children had to slow down, everyone took showers are dressed up a little, the vehicles were repaired, and the counselors and staff relaxed.
+The author once worked for a man who operated a summer camp for children.
+On the Sabbath, there was a religious service, there were no sports, everyone took showers are dressed up a little, the vehicles were repaired, and the counselors and staff relaxed.
 He told me that if God had not ordained the Sabbath, we would need to invent one to maintain a sane and wholesome rhythm of life.

 V. HONOR THY FATHER AND THY MOTHER, THAT THY DAYS MAY BE LONG UPON THE LAND WHICH THE LORD THY GOD GIVETH THEE